David L. Lawrence Convention Center: Incidents

-On February 13, 1982, a Car Expo Mercury display featuring a 130-pound cougar named Tom Tom mauled a 9-year-old Upper St. Clair boy before Pittsburgh Police officers shot the animal dead.
+On February 13, 1982, a 130-pound cougar named Tom Tom mauled a 9-year-old Upper St. Clair boy at an auto show before an off-duty Pittsburgh Police officer shot the animal dead.
+The cougar was part of a display advertising the Mercury Cougar.
 The boy survived after being treated at Allegheny General Hospital for several days.

 On February 12, 2002, less than two weeks before the scheduled opening of the new center, a 165-ton truss that was under construction collapsed, killing one and injuring two workers.
 The truss was part of the second phase of construction, scheduled for opening in 2003, and did not delay the February 23 opening of phase one.

 On February 5, 2007, a section of concrete floor from the second floor loading dock collapsed under the weight of a tractor-trailer and fell onto the water feature area below.
 There were no injuries.
 The building remained closed until investigations by the contractors were completed on March 9, the fault was repaired, and the convention center reopened.